Master Services Agreement (MSA)

 4.2 Billing Cycle.
 Unless stated otherwise on an Order, recurring fees are billed monthly in advance.
 Usage and non-recurring fees are billed in arrears.

-4.4 Fee Increases.
-Provider may increase fees for Services with at least 30 days advance notice.
-Vendor Pass-Through Adjustments.
-If a third-party vendor increases rates or imposes new charges with less than 30 days notice, Provider may pass through such increases effective on the vendor effective date with commercially reasonable advance notice to Customer.
 Optional CPI Method.
-In addition, Provider may adjust recurring fees no more than once per 12-month period by up to the annual percentage change in the U.S. Consumer Price Index for All Urban Consumers (CPI-U), not to exceed 5 percent in any 12-month period, with 30 days advance notice.
+In addition, the Provider may adjust recurring fees no more than once per 12-month period by up to the annual percentage change in the U.S. Consumer Price Index for All Urban Consumers (CPI-U), not to exceed 5 percent in any 12 months, with 30 days’ advance notice.

 5. Invoicing, Payment, and Late Payment